jakenguyen0118/angry-birds/readme.md

 ![angry birds](https://media.giphy.com/media/fKACOQcJ6LnTa/giphy.gif)

-Today we learned how to organize an Express app using MVC (**M**odel **C**ontroller **V**iews) format.
+So far, we've learned how to organize an Express app using MVC (**M**odel **C**ontroller **V**iews) format.
 Express has a lot of setup.
 It can become easy to get lost, especially once we start adding more controllers and models.
 Constructing everything in an organized way is **key** to keeping track of everything.
 Lets practice by creating an app from scratch!

 ## Setup

-The only file that has been provided is the data.
+The only file that has been provided is the seed.
 The rest is up to you to make!

 ## Completion